Organizations that help students get into college

 Several organizations in Philadelphia work with students for free to help them get the most from their high school education and to prepare them for college.
-Students must seek out these opportunities and go through an application process.
+Students must seek out these opportunities and, for some, go through an application process.
 Some of the programs are only available at certain schools.

 Who can apply?
-Any 8th, 9th, or 10th graders in Philadelphia District schools who would be the first in their families to attend college and who meet income guidelines for free and reduced-price lunch (currently just under $45,000 for a family of four).
+Any 8th, 9th, or 10th graders in Philadelphia District schools who would be the first in their families to attend college and who meet income guidelines for free and reduced-price lunch (now just under $47,000 for a family of four).

 What are the criteria?
 Students must have good grades and behavior records and be recommended by a teacher or administrator in their school.

 What are the benefits?
 A one-to-one mentor throughout high school and beyond, $6,000 for college-related expenses, SAT and ACT tutoring, college trips, individual counseling to pick the right college and to maximize financial aid while minimizing debt.

 What must you do?
 Be available for afterschool and summer programs and maintain a focus on college.

 This program, now in its fifth year, started after Philadelphia Futures merged with White-Williams Scholars.

 Who can apply?
 High school juniors in District, charter, independent, and parochial schools from families who meet the income guidelines and who would be first-generation college students.

 What are the criteria?
 A grade point average of at least 3.3, rigorous academic courses in the 9th and 10th grades, and, if the student has taken college admission tests, a score of 900 or better combined on the reading and math SAT or 19 on the ACT.